 - 1 teaspoon peppermint extract

 - 1 ¼ cup (125g) almond flour (not meal)

 - ¼ cup (32g) arrowroot starch (cornstarch would work as well)

 - ¼ cup (20g) cocoa powder

 - ⅛ teaspoon salt

-- Once dough has chilled, rolled dough into 1-inch balls and place on prepared baking sheet.
+- Once the dough has chilled, scoop dough with a tablespoon or #40 cookie scoop and place on prepared baking sheet.
 Bake for 8 minutes (careful not to overbake) and place baking sheet on wire rack.
 Allow cookies to cool on baking sheet for about 10 minutes before removing and placing cookies directly on wire rack to cool completely.